-In Tabel~\ref{tab3}, 'w/o $\mathcal{L}_d$ ' represents that we don't use the output features of the two decoder branches to predict the saliency maps, and the supervision only exists in the final predicted saliency map.
-As we can see in Tabel~\ref{tab3}, the performance in four metrics have declined without $\mathcal{L}_d$.
-We visualize the feature maps of final decoder step in Figure~\ref{8}.
+In Tab.~\ref{tab3}, 'w/o $\mathcal{L}_d$ ' represents that we don't use the output features of the two decoder branches to predict the saliency maps, and the supervision only exists in the final predicted saliency map.
+As we can see in Tab.~\ref{tab3}, the performance in four metrics have declined without $\mathcal{L}_d$.
+We visualize the feature maps of final decoder step in Fig.~\ref{8}.
 When the supervisions are absent, the ability of modality complementarity is weaken.
-Therefore Siamese decoder can not cooperate well though the multiple interactions exist.
+Therefore Dual-decoder can not cooperate well though the multiple interactions exist.